strues/boldr/README.md

   yarn
 ```

-If you don't feel like installing a global CLI, but still want to use the API, grab the files from https://github.com/boldr/boldr-api

 ## Usage

 Boldr runs on the following ports:
 **Frontend**: 3000 - _React SSR server_
 **Webpack**: 3001 - _dev only_

 ### Development